rodprogramdev/100-days-of-code/log.md

 # Day 43: December 28, 2018
 Progress: Reviewed how to make use of radio buttons and applied it in my reservation section.
 Still working on the submit button.

+# Day 44: December 29, 2018
+Progress: Started with my footer section and still troubleshooting the issue with the send button in my reservation section.
+Did some laptop computer repair services today for extra side income and wasn't able to code that much.